WachterJud/qaul.net/emberweb/README.md

 The **web GUI** is the **HTML5 GUI** for qaul.net, which is qaul.net's default GUI.

-For how to develop, build and test the web GUI [read the chapter in the contributors' guide](https://docs.qaul.net/contributors/technical/webgui/_intro.html).
+For how to develop, build and test the web GUI [read the chapter in the manual](https://docs.qaul.net/manual/technical/webgui/_intro.html).

 ## Prequisites